ctkelley/MultiPrecisionArrays.jl/README.md

 one incurs the storage penalty of making a low precision copy of $A$ and reaps the benefit of only having to factor the low precision copy.

+While you might think this is a good idea for all problems, it is not so good for smaller problems.
+The reason is that IR swaps the factoriation cost for a matrix-vector multiply and the two triangular solves for LU __in each IR iteration__.
+Triangular solves do not thread as well as factorizations or matrix-vector multiplies and that can affect the performance in a significant way, even though it is only $N^2$ work.
+The details are [in the docs](https://ctkelley.github.io/MultiPrecisionArrays.jl/dev/Details/N2Work).